auranic/auranic.github.io/_teaching/2015-Russia-teaching.md

 dates: "2015"
 ---

-In July 2015, I was as principal organizer, developer and lecturer of 7-days course
+In July 2015, I was as principal organizer, developer and lecturer of 7-days intensive course
 <a href="https://www.skoltech.ru/en/2015/07/omics-intensive-module/">Omics Data Analysis and Medical Applications</a>
 aimed at professional bioinformaticians and PhD students.
 The course covered a wide range of topics in application and analysis of omics data in various diseases including cancer.
+Theoretical lectures were accompanied by hands-on sessions.